New Zealand North Island Family Itinerary: The Best Things to do in the North Island with kids

 New Zealand is a country where you have four seasons in one day.
 Seriously, even in the summer, kiwis won’t leave home without a sweatshirt or a jacket.
 To find out more information about what to pack and weather in New Zealand click here

 Day 0-1: Arrive in Auckland, New Zealand

 Welcome to Auckland, New Zealand

-Its the largest city in New Zealand, but don’t be mistaken, it is not the capital. (that’s in Wellington) Arrival day with a family can be a mission.
+Auckland is the largest city in New Zealand, but don’t be mistaken, it is not the capital. (that’s in Wellington) Arrival day with a family can be a mission.
 You have probably come a long way, are jet lagged (I always think the jet lag is worse coming into the future) and you’ve been travelling with kids, which means (unless they’re older) that you didn’t sleep much either.

 So take a day to rest up, maybe explore the local area a tiny bit and don’t even think about jumping in a car and driving too far on this arrival day.
 Find some sun (hopefully), visit a beach to chill out and let the kids run.
 Top beaches include: Mission Bay, Takapuna Beach, Devonport Beach etc and watch the sunset over Rangitoto before getting an early night.
 There are many things to do in Auckland, you will be spoilt for choice!

 Visit the Auckland Waterfront and Viaduct where the Americas Cup sailing regatta was held.
 Stroll over the footbridge to Wynyard Corner, (great restaurants, playground and water play) Our kids love watching the yachts here and how the footbridge rises for the boats.